zackmiddleton/zackmiddleton/README.md

 - 👋 Hi, I’m @zackmiddleton
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning html, css, javascript
+- 🌱 I’m currently learning html, css, javascript, C# and the .NET environment.
 - 💞️ I’m looking to collaborate on any projects that will help me build the skills needed to pursue a career in development.
 - 📫 How to reach me